Chapter 36 BWV 154 Mein liebster Jesus ist verloren

 Another cantata with two chorales and no chorus, C 154 compensates for the loss of the latter by having eight movements which include three splendid arias.
 Dürr (p 184) suggests that it may have been composed some years earlier but whilst certain stylistic characteristics may support this contention, there are no confirmed sources.

 The tenor aria with which it begins is loaded with musical imagery.
 The theme is, yet again, that of a sense of demise when parted from Christ—-my beloved Jesus is lost—-words bring despair, swords lacerate my soul and I have the sound of thunder in my ears.
 The key word for Bach must surely have been ′loss′ and the unexpected harmonies of the enigmatic ritornello theme encapsulate this idea with immense artistic skill.
 Nothing ever loses its way within Bach′s certain sense of harmonic movement but he could, at times, appear to be so abstruse as to temporarily bemuse the listener.
 This is one of those moments.
 The bass line is one of his most disjunctive.
 It denies the rule of the 7th note resolving and it is chromatic to a degree which calls to mind the Second Viennese School and the construction of atonal rows; it uses nine of the twelve available notes and, until the cadence, seems to have little clear tonal direction.
-The violin melody is more coherent though no less chromatic and the whole impression is one of searching for something and lack of direction.
+The violin melody is more coherent though no less chromatic and the whole impression is one of searching for something and a general lack of direction.

 The continuo line is repeated throughout the movement in the manner of a ground bass.
 The tenor adopts the ritornello melody with the minimum of adjustment and above it the first violins immediately begin the kernel of their own wispy line of sadness and abandonment.
 This begins with a motive consisting of a mere five notes (bar 10) but it extends gradually as the sense of alienation develops.